 The seedlings planted in Luwu have all come from neighboring Toraja and Enrekang in the days of Dutch colonization until the present.
-There is much confusion about what specific varieties are present in all these regions, but it seems they are all in the Typica family, including specific varietals Jember, S-795, and Lini-S. We hope to work with WCR in the coming year to get genetic testing done so we can be more confident going forward.
+There is much confusion about what specific varieties are present in all these regions, but we believe it to all be of the Typica family, including specific varietals of ‘Old Typica’, Jember, and Lini-S. We hope to work with WCR in the coming year to get genetic testing done so we can be more confident going forward.

 We are currently producing primarily honey process coffees, and a smaller quantity of natural process coffee.
 We buy freshly picked, ripe coffee cherry directly from farmers.
 Both natural and honey process coffees go through an extended, controlled fermentation in the cherry.